rsodre/QuickLookASE/README.md

 # Installation

-If you want to skip compilation and go use it, [download Release 1.0](https://github.com/rsodre/QuickLookASE/releases), unzip and copy `QuickLookASE.qlgenerator` to `~/Library/QuickLook/`.

-To reach that folder on Finder, go to your Home, click on the Go menu, hold option and `Library` will magically appear.
+If you want to skip compilation and just install it, [download Release 1.0](https://github.com/rsodre/QuickLookASE/releases), unzip and copy `QuickLookASE.qlgenerator` to `~/Library/QuickLook/`.
+To reach that folder in Finder, go to your Home, click on the Go menu on the top bar, hold the Option key and `Library` will magically appear.

 Or copy it from a terminal: